tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

   **Answer**: Using cryptography to email/communicate securely.

-Now, ask the students to share some ideas about where they might have used cryptography in their lives.
-Some examples may include:
+Now, ask the students to share some ideas about where they might have used cryptography in their lives, some examples may include:

 * Storing files safely.